sanwar-hosen/edffy-prototype/README.md

 ## To Do

-- [✔] Created clean slate and downgraded tailwind ver. for flowbite compatibility.
+- [x] Created clean slate and downgraded tailwind ver. for flowbite compatibility.
 - [ ] To Shift from Material Tailwind to flowbite due to tailwind compatibility issue.
 - [ ] Implement basic file sharing[posting storing and uploading] system.